jgmalcolm/jgmalcolm.github.io/cv.md

    "Choice of cranioplasty material not associated with infection or
    reoperation: A systematic review and meta-analysis." *Submitted*

+1. KE Malcolm, JG Malcolm, DT Wu, KA Spainhour, KP Race.
+"Cops and Docs: The Challenges for ED Physicians Balancing the Police, State Laws, and EMTALA" *Submitted*

 1. Willie, Malcolm, Stern, Philipp, Gross.
 "Stereotactic laser ablation of symptomatic cavernous malformations: imaging and clinical outcomes at one year." *In preparation*

-1. KE Malcolm, JG Malcolm, DT Wu, KA Spainhour, KP Race.
-"Cops and Docs: Can police force a physician to take blood or urine from a non-consenting suspect?" *In preparation*
+1. Li, Malcolm, Rindler, Baum, Kurpad, Ahmad.
+"The Role of Diffusion Tensor Imaging In Spinal Pathology: A Review".  *In preparation*

 1. Usmani, Pujari, Malcolm, Ahmad, Singh, Bullock, Dietrich.
 "Hyperbaric Oxygen Therapy in Spinal Cord Injury: A Review." *In preparation*

-1. Li, Malcolm, Rindler, Baum, Kurpad, Ahmad.
-"The Role of Diffusion Tensor Imaging In Spinal Pathology: A Review".  *In preparation*

 1. Malcolm, Malcolm.
 "Retroperitoneal heterotopic ossification following anterior lumbar interbody fusion with bone morphogenic protein." *In preparation*